reqable/reqable-docs/en-US/changelogs/linux/index.md

 ## v1.3.0 <small><small>*2023-09-05*</small></small>
 - 🚀 [NEW] Display the application where the traffic from.
 - 🚀 [NEW] Support filtering traffic according to application in the explorer.
-- 💪 [Opt] When the traffic list is at the bottom, it will automatically scroll if new data appears.
+- 💪 [OPT] When the traffic list is at the bottom, it will automatically scroll if new data appears.
-- 💪 [Opt] The read items in the structure tree are grayed out.
+- 💪 [OPT] The read items in the structure tree are grayed out.
-- 💪 [Opt] Added type icon display in the structure tree.
+- 💪 [OPT] Added type icon display in the structure tree.
-- 💪 [Opt] Importing cURL will automatically recognize the JSON/XML type.
+- 💪 [OPT] Importing cURL will automatically recognize the JSON/XML type.
-- 💪 [Opt] Explorer UI details adjustment.
+- 💪 [OPT] Explorer UI details adjustment.

 ## v1.2.5 <small><small>*2023-09-01*</small></small>
 - 🐞 [Fix] Fixed the bug that scripting broken the connection.